1.1 J.D. Program Degree Requirements

 In addition to providing a general foundation of legal knowledge, the program is intended to cultivate legal reasoning skills and to foster an understanding of the development of the law through judicial decisions and statutory interpretation.
 Instruction in the first year primarily centers on class discussion of judicial decisions, known as the “case method”.

 In addition to the traditional first-year offerings, all first year students take an introductory course unique to the Law School called Elements of the Law.
-Elements considers basic legal issues and their relationships to other fields of thought.
-Each spring, all first-year students must enroll in an elective course selected from one of the designated first year offerings listed at my.uchicago.edu.
-These elective courses also are open to other students.
+Elements considers basic legal issues and their relationships to other fields of thought such as philosophy, economics, and political theory.
 All students complete the first year legal research and writing and experiential learning program under the supervision of one of the six Bigelow Teaching Fellows (see Section 2.13).

 A Dean’s Award is awarded to the best exam in each required first-year class (excluding the spring electives).
 The Joseph Henry Beale Prize is awarded to a student in each section of the first year legal research and writing and experiential learning program whose work is judged to be most worthy of special recognition.
 Another prize (its name changes to reflect the name of the law firm sponsoring the award) is awarded to a student in each section whose spring quarter brief is judged to be most outstanding and deserving of recognition.

 Classes after the first year are all elective, with the exception of a class in professional responsibility, as required by the American Bar Association (“ABA”).
 There is no set quarter in which students must fulfill this requirement.
 Aside from the requirements of specific courses, however, all J.D. students must complete certain categories of classes that satisfy other requirements set by the Law School and the American Bar Association (“ABA”), as explained here.